 Uses of Biomass Energy:

-• Cooking and Heating: Wood and biomass pellets are used for household cooking and heating.
+- Cooking and Heating: In many homes, especially in rural areas, wood, crop waste, or biomass pellets are used for cooking and keeping warm.

 Examples of Biomass Energy:

-• Drax Power Station (UK): Uses biomass instead of coal to generate electricity.
+- Drax Power Station uses biomass instead of coal to produce electricity in a more sustainable way.

 Also Read: Biomass Energy: A Complete Guide to the Future of Renewable Power